Advance Medical Directive (Living Wills) Attorneys in Northern Virginia

 Advance Medical Directives

-The term “advance medical directive” (sometimes referred to as advanced medical directive), refers to a document which expresses and designates your preferred treatment choices and designates the person to act as the decision maker in the event that you are unable to make medical decisions on your own behalf.
+The term “advance medical directive”, refers to a document which expresses and designates your preferred treatment choices and designates the person to act as the decision maker in the event that you are unable to make medical decisions on your own behalf.

 The AMD is often combined with power of attorney, and health care proxy.